MicrosoftDocs/power-platform/power-platform/developer/howto/vs-create-plugin.md

     > [!NOTE]
     > You can also create a plug-in by expanding the **Event Catalog**, right-clicking a business event, and choose **Add Plug-in**.

 1. Fill out the **Register New Step** dialog information and choose **Register New Step** when done. <p/>The class name that you specify when filling out the step information is used to name your new plug-in class.
 The class is placed in the plug-in project library specified by the **Handler Assembly** dialog field.
-If there's only one Plug-in Library project in the solution, the **Handler Assembly** field will be inactive.
+If there's only one Plug-in Library project in the solution, the **Handler Assembly** field is inactive.

-A new step registration has been added to the solution.
-However, you will need to build and deploy your plug-in library before the plug-in assembly and step are added to the specified Dataverse environment and solution.
+A new step registration is added to the solution.
+However, you'll need to build and deploy your plug-in library before the plug-in assembly and step are added to the specified Dataverse environment and solution.

 ### Add another plug-in class to the library

-Let's say that you followed the steps above to create a plug-in class in the plug-in project library and add a step.
+Let's say that you followed the steps previously described to create a plug-in class in the plug-in project library and add a step.
 Now you want to add another plug-in class to that same library.
 How do you do that?
-You have two options, both are through context menus of the Power Platform Tools extension.
+You have two options both are through context menus of the Power Platform Tools extension.

-1. The first method is to do the same as you did above by expanding the **Table** node in the **Power Platform Explorer** view, right-clicking a table type, and then selecting **Create Plug-in**.
+1. The first method is to do the same as you did previously by expanding the **Table** node in the **Power Platform Explorer** view, right-clicking a table type, and then selecting **Create Plug-in**.
 When registering the step, specify the same plug-in project library in the **Handler Assembly**, and the new class name in the **Class Name** form field.

 1. For the second method, let's say that you already built and deployed the plug-in library assembly to the Dataverse environment.
 In this case, you will see the deployed assembly and step you created after you refresh the explorer view and expand the **Plug-in Assemblies** node.
 At that point you can simply right-click the target assembly node and select **Add Plug-in**.
 Doing so will display the step registration form which you can now fill out for your new plug-in class.